Blood Sugar Balancing

 Spleen Qi Deficiency and the Pancreas

-This pattern is indicated with loose stools, low energy, distention and gas after meals, weak limbs, scallops on the side of the tongue, and sometimes a loss of appetite.
+In Chinese medicine, the pancreas is part of the Spleen energetic organ system Symptoms of Spleen Qi Deficiency may include loose stools, low energy, distention and gas after meals, weak limbs, scallops on the side of the tongue, and sometimes a loss of appetite.
 Spleen Qi Deficiency is also indicated in cases of insulin resistance and hypoglycemia which are often considered pre-diabetic conditions.
-The pancreas is a part of the Spleen energetic organ system, and a Spleen imbalance is typical when dealing with blood sugar imbalances.
+Spleen imbalance are implicated when dealing with any type of blood sugar imbalances.
 Consider our organic Restore the Middle Way formula!

 Yin Deficiency would generally include thirst, dry mouth, frequent urination of dark urine, and soreness in the lower back and knees.
 This was historically a common early indication of sugar imbalances, but modern day manifestations tend to have more Spleen Qi imbalances at first.
 As the body works to purge the insidious pathogenic Dampness due to a damaged Spleen energetic system, the Yin is consumed.
 Yin represents substance in the body, and compromising Yin leads to premature aging.
 As the disease progresses the Yin substance consumed can include the myelin sheath of the nerves leading to neuropathy.
 Consider our organic Yin Valley formula!

 This pattern will present with feelings of coldness throughout the body, fatigue, frequent urination, weakness, sore lower back and knees, and a shortness of breath.
 This pattern becomes more common as we age.
 Generally, Yang is our warmth and vitality.
 Qi is also Yang in nature, so Restore the Middle Way formula may address coldness and other Yang Deficient symptoms.
 Yang tonics must be used with care in a well balanced formula to avoid creating further imbalance in the body.
 Consider our organic Ancestor Treasure Kidney Yang formula!